About

 Theatre written during Vogel's residence in Juneau, Alaska.
 It

-premiered in
+premiered in 1997

-the Laura Pels Theatre.
-The play has become a
+Company at the Laura Pels Theatre.
+The

-favourite scene study vehicle in acting classes and workshops and has enjoyed many successful productions at fringe
+play has become a favourite scene study vehicle in acting classes and

-festivals, colleges, and community
+and community theatres.

-Cast: 2 female, 3 male and 2 non-speaking roles (alternate casting 2 female; one playing both twins and the other the twins' partners, and
+2 female; one playing both twins and the other the twins' partners,

-1 male playing each of their sons)
+and 1 male playing each of their sons)

 What people say: